neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 - [ ] Write a function to select a random art piece.
 [Refer to this resource](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random#examples).
 - [ ] Create a new component for the Spotlight page.
-- [ ] Write tests for the Spotlight component.

 ### 2. Gallery Page